cypress-io/cypress-example-recipes/README.md

 ## Overview

 - This repo is structured similar to how other "Monorepos" work.
-- Each [`example project`](./examples) has it's own Cypress configuration, tests, backend and frontend assets.
+- Each [`example project`](./examples) has its own Cypress configuration, tests, backend and frontend assets.
 - Each of these [`example projects`](./examples) share a single "root" Cypress that is installed in the root `node_modules` folder.
 - This structure looks different from normal projects, but its the easiest way to manage multiple projects without installing Cypress independently for each one.